A Timeline of School Shootings Since Columbine

 • Since 2015, school shooting incidents in the U.S. have skyrocketed compared to previous decades.

-• The majority of active shooter incidents happened in high schools (nearly 60-percent).
+• The majority of active shooter incidents since 1999 have happened in high schools – 55 percent to date, to be exact.

 FYI: See Security.org’s other research on Guns in the United States: